-Patients in this trial with moderately severe elevations of HbA1c levels, treated with Technosphere Insulin, experienced a mean reduction in HbAlc levels of 1.37 percentage points over the limited duration of the study, compared to a mean reduction of 0.51 percentage points in the control-treated group.
-The difference in reduction of HbA1c levels between the Technosphere Insulin and the control groups was statistically (p=0.0007) and clinically significant in favor of Technosphere Insulin.
+Patients with moderately severe elevations of HbA1c levels, treated with Technosphere Insulin, experienced a mean reduction in HbAlc levels of 1.37 percentage points over the limited duration of the study, compared to a mean reduction of 0.51 percentage points in the control-treated group.
+The difference in reduction of HbA1c levels between the Technosphere Insulin and the control groups was statistically and clinically significant in favor of Technosphere Insulin.
 Patients in this trial with mild to moderate elevations of HbA1c levels, treated with Technosphere Insulin, experienced a mean reduction in HbAlc levels of 0.43 percentage points, compared to a mean reduction of 0.18 percentage points in the control-treated group.
-This difference was also statistically (p=0.0447) and clinically significant in favor of Technosphere Insulin.
+This difference was also statistically and clinically significant in favor of Technosphere Insulin.